10 Effective Tips To Grow Your Edges Back Naturally

 5. Consult A Trichologist

 Trichologists are specialists who treat scalp and hair issues.
 If you are distressed by your recent hair loss, consult a trichologist, and follow the prescribed treatment.
-The trichologist may suggest topical minoxidil to stimulate hair growth (4).
+The trichologist may recommend using topical minoxidil to stimulate hair growth (4).

 6. Use Peppermint Oil